corverroos/go-visibilty/README.md

 > The main aim of this convention is to introduce intra-package semantics for accessibility of
 > unexported types of the same package.
 Unexported types can therefore provide an indication
 > of their safe-to-use APIs to other types in the same package.
+>
+> The point is that if a private type is not somehow returned outside the package, then
+> public fields/methods can be used to convey semantic meaning of a safe-to-use intra-package API.

 It can be illustrated as follows:
 ```